Time 1 week, 2017,

 As an Apple advocate, I have often wondered why this functionality lags so far behind other iOS features.
 Therefore, I decided to rethink it as a contextual interface.
+Rather than viewing it as a redesign, the project is more of an exploration of alternative possibilities designing system features.

 Seeing where the person's hand is when taking screenshots was very insightful for the further process.